 Are You Using Personal Fall Protection Properly?

 Nothing could be worse in safety than a false sense of security.
 Somebody who believes they are protected by a certain piece of equipment might take more chances – even unknowingly – than they would if they believed they had no protection at all.
 Yet, we see it every day: an unsecure railing, a body harness that doesn’t fit properly, a respirator that hasn’t been fit to the user’s face.
 These are just a few examples, but there are countless others out there.

 While this is a dangerous phenomenon regardless of which hazard is supposedly being abated, it is particularly deadly when dealing with fall protection.
-One mis-step could cost an employee their life if they are not properly protected.
+One misstep could cost your employee their life if they are not properly protected.
 So, have your workers been trained?
 Do they even know if they are using their personal protection equipment properly?

 To determine this, we first must give a brief rundown of what fall protection is.
 Usually, when employees are told that fall protection is required, they automatically refer to it as being “tied-off”, but being tied-off is just one way of achieving fall protection.
 Actually, there are two types of fall protection: fall prevention and fall arrest.